nsant326/DevopsBasics/readme.md

-this is for template pre validation part
+this is for template pre validation part.